joel-vaz-sre/sre-hiring-test-jv/docs/OrderOfTasks.md

         - One IAM user member of an admin group (This was super permissive but I'm the only planned user for this cloud space);
         - One service account user for github actions with pipeline access and at least the following resources:
         - AWS Lambda;
+          - Need to have the docker image on a registry accessible by the aws lambda (e.g. ECR (elastic container registry))
         - AWS S3 bucket;
         - Also essential to ensure this user secrets were not exposed during CI/CD process;